LEVEL: A LEVEL

-TYPE OF STUDY: FULL TIME, SIXTH FORM STUDY PROGRAMME
+TYPE OF STUDY: FULL TIME, SIXTH FORM

 If you are interested in researching why people and animals behave in the way they do, then this could the subject for you.
 Psychology combines both the scientific and theoretical study of the mind and behaviour.
 The psychological theories and knowledge you will learn are based on relevant, accurate research and form the basis for understanding our lives.

-Students will develop the following skills: evaluation, critical thinking, data analysis and interpretation and the application of knowledge to everyday life.
+You will develop the following skills: evaluation, critical thinking, data analysis and interpretation and the application of knowledge to everyday life.

 We aim to contextualise the study of Psychology through our subject enrichment.
 We offer visits such as ‘Life Behind Bars’ and have hosted guest speakers who work in a range of contexts including Forensics & Sport Psychology.

 By studying Psychology at university, there are a number of potential careers including:

 - Educational Psychology

 - Public Services (e.g. Police)